Panorama red slope, © Robert Dieth www.dieth.com© Robert Dieth www.dieth.com

 Carl Zuckmayer set a literary monument to his birthplace Nackenheim with his play "The Merry Vineyard".
 Open-air performances of his works take place here regularly.
 You can find out about his family history in a permanent exhibition in the local museum.
 A bust in front of the town hall commemorates Nackenheim's most famous son.

-Kath.
-Pfarrkirche St. Gereon Nackenheim
+Katholische Pfarrkirche St. Gereon

 Nackenheim